 How does someone cope with a traumatic and distressing experience?
 To answer this question, the Swiss psychiatrist Elisabeth Kübler-Ross developed a 5 Stages of Grief and Loss model that shows how people deal with traumatic or distressing experiences at work or in private life i.e. the death of a loved.
 Elisabeth Kübler-Ross discovered that terminally ill people experience a number of stages during the progress of their disease.

 5 Stages of Grief and Loss model

-Despite the fact that everyone grieves in a personal manner, Elisabeth Kübler-Ross ascertained that a fixed pattern could be established.
-In her contacts with terminally ill patients, she discovered that everybody goes through more or less the same stages of grief; 5 stages of grief.
-This is why the Stages of Grief theory can be applied to traumatic experiences such as the loss of a loved one, major setbacks or disappointments and dismissals.
+Despite the fact that people grieve in a personal manner, Elisabeth Kübler-Ross ascertained that a fixed pattern could be established.
+In her contacts with terminally ill patients, she discovered that everybody goes through more or less the same stages of grief.
+This is why this theory can be applied to traumatic experiences such as the loss of a loved one, major setbacks or disappointments and dismissals.
 Initially the person will be shocked after having heard the bad news.
 After this shock, the first stage will soon present itself:

 Stage 1: Denial

 Initially, people are shocked when they receive bad news.
 This general defence mechanism buffers the initial shock (overwhelming emotions) and gives the person the chance to come to their senses.
 Subsequently, they will gradually recover from this shock.
 It is important that they can express their feelings for example by talking to a confidential counsellor.
 At the end of this stage, the person will start searching for facts, the truth of for someone to blame.

 Stage 2: Anger